CloudyKhan/subdomain-enum/README.md

 # Subdomain Enumeration Script

 This Bash script automates subdomain enumeration, live domain checking, port scanning, and data extraction from the Wayback Machine.
 It integrates various tools such as `assetfinder`, `httprobe`, `subjack`, `nmap`, and `waybackurls` to conduct reconnaissance on a target domain.
+Inspried from the CyberMentor

 ## Features